minireference/sample-book/README.md

   - `config/book.yml`: book metadata
   - `config/lang.yml`: i18n strings
+  - `config/manifest.yml`: detailed list of source files that make up the book (external repo)
   - `config/preamble.tex`: this file is only used to get the latex `documentclass` declaration.
      The actual `documentclass` declaration used for `build:pdf` is whatever is in `sample-book.tex`.
   - `latex_styles/softcover.sty`: main LaTeX header file that defines the LaTeX macros and styles